 - 4.17 The Council will continue to positively seek out further opportunities to increase its housing delivery as set out in the paragraphs below and will work closely with the relevant Council services and external organisations to achieve this. - 4.18 The Council will deliver a new Local Plan that responds positively to the challenge of housing need and identifies a sustainable growth strategy.
-The Local Plan is expected to be adopted in 2022.
+The Local Plan is expected to be adopted in 2023.
 The Council will then endeavour to keep the Plan up-to-date, reviewing it every 5 years. - 4.19 The Council, together with the other South West Herts Authorities will deliver the Joint Strategic Plan considering strategic areas for growth.
-The Joint Strategic Plan is expected to be adopted in 2023. - 4.20 As part of the Duty to Cooperate, the Council will work with its neighbouring authorities to produce Statements of Common Ground focussing on strategic cross-boundary issues such as housing. - 4.21 The Council will continue to reduce the number of applications determined after the statutory deadline, and continue to offer a proactive pre-application service to support the delivery of housing. - 4.22 The Council will continue dialogue with developers and landowners to monitor build out rates and obtain information on barriers to housing delivery. - 4.23 The CIL charging schedule will be reviewed and a new schedule adopted in 2021/22.
-CIL monies can be used for improvements to local and strategic infrastructure to support housing growth. - 4.24 The Council will review and update the Infrastructure Delivery Plan alongside the Local Plan.
+An Issues and Options consultation on the Joint Strategic Plan is expected to take place in 2022. - 4.20 As part of the Duty to Cooperate, the Council will work with its neighbouring authorities to produce Statements of Common Ground focussing on strategic cross-boundary issues such as housing. - 4.21 The Council will continue to reduce the number of applications determined after the statutory deadline, and continue to offer a proactive pre-application service to support the delivery of housing.

-- 4.25 Further joint ventures with housing associations will be explored by the Council.
+- 4.22 The Council will continue dialogue with developers and landowners to monitor build out rates and obtain information on barriers to housing delivery. - 4.23 The CIL charging schedule will be reviewed and a new schedule adopted in the future.
+CIL monies can be used for improvements to local and strategic infrastructure to support housing growth. - 4.24 The Council will review and update the Infrastructure Delivery Plan alongside the Local Plan. - 4.25 Further joint ventures with housing associations will be explored by the Council.
 This will involve expanding the existing joint venture with Watford Community Housing and continuing to look at other potential partnerships with housing associations that work in the District.
-These joint ventures will help bring sites forward for development and assist in the delivery of affordable homes. - 4.26 The Council will review its land ownership and work with external agencies that own land in the District to identify any potential opportunities for housing development. - 4.27 The Council will consider whether it is appropriate to split the Brownfield Land Register into two parts, which would subsequently introduce the permission in principle consent route for sites on Part 2 of the Register. - 4.28 Figure 1 shows that between 2017/18 and 2018/19, there was a decrease in the number of completions built at a density of greater than 50 dwellings per hectare.
-Further work should be undertaken to increase the number of residential developments built at this density threshold in suitable and sustainable locations.
-The Council will continue to encourage an uplift in density in residential developments where appropriate and will introduce density standards as part of the new Local Plan.
+These joint ventures will help bring sites forward for development and assist in the delivery of affordable homes. - 4.26 The Council will review its land ownership and work with external agencies that own land in the District to identify any potential opportunities for housing development. - 4.27 The Council will consider whether it is appropriate to split the Brownfield Land Register into two parts, which would subsequently introduce the permission in principle consent route for sites on Part 2 of the Register. - 4.28 Figure 1 shows that between 2018/19 and 2019/20, there was an increase in the number of completions built at a density of greater than 50 dwellings per hectare.
+In order to maintain a high level of residential developments built at this density threshold in suitable and sustainable locations, the Council will continue to encourage an uplift in density in residential developments where appropriate and will introduce density standards as part of the new Local Plan.